-- 34. (1) A person wishing to be registered as an accredited Electronic Authentication Service Provider (hereinafter referred to as the "the applicant") shall apply to the designated authority in the manner prescribed and pay the prescribed fee. - (2) The application under subsection (1) shall include at a minimum the following information: - (a) the name and business address of the person; and - (b) proof of accreditation of its operations.

-- (3) Where an applicant has valid prior accreditation from another recognised jurisdiction, proof of accreditation shall be information relating to- - (a) the name and address of the accreditation authority: - (b) the period of validity of the accreditation; - (c) any other information required by regulations as may be prescribed. - (4) Where an applicant has no valid prior accreditation, he shall indicate same to the designated authority who shall require the applicant to submit to an audit of his operations and systems to ensure compliance with the requirements of section 35 and any other standards which the Minister may prescribe by regulations. - (5) Where the designated authority is satisfied that the applicant has met the requirements of this Act designated authority may issue a notice of accreditation to the applicant. - (6) The Minister may make Regulations specifying the procedures for registration and accreditation. - 35.
-An Electronic Authentication Service Provider Requirements for an that issues qualified electronic authentication products Electronic Authentication to the public shall conduct his or its operations in a Service Provider reliable manner and shall-
+- (2) The application under subsection (1) shall include at a minimum the following information: - (a) the name and business address of the person; and - (b) proof of accreditation of its operations. - (3) Where an applicant has valid prior accreditation from another recognised jurisdiction, proof of accreditation shall be information relating to- - (a) the name and address of the accreditation authority; - (b) the period of validity of the accreditation; and - (c) any other information required by Regulations as may be prescribed. - (4) Where an applicant has no valid accreditation, he shall indicate same to the designated authority who shall require the applicant to submit to an audit of his operations and systems to ensure compliance with the requirements of section 35 and any other standards which the Minister may prescribe by Regulations.

+- (5) Where the designated authority is satisfied that the applicant has met the requirements of this Act the designated authority may issue a notice of accreditation to the applicant. - (6) The Minister may make Regulations specifying the procedures for registration and accreditation.

+Requirements for an Electronic Authentication Service Provider that issues qualified electronic authentication products.